Howard Hu

 Howard Hu is an American physician-scientist, internist, and specialist in preventive medicine and environmental health.
-He is currently the Flora L. Thornton Chair and Professor of Population and Public Health Sciences at the Keck School of Medicine at the University of Southern California.
-He previously taught at the Harvard T.H.
-Chan School of Public Health, University of Michigan School of Public Health, and University of Toronto, where he served as founding dean of the Dalla Lana School of Public Health.
-Hu has served on the Board of Directors for Physicians for Human Rights, where he was involved in four of the nonprofit's fact-finding missions.
+Since 1990, he has been a Professor and academic leader at a series of Universities (Harvard University, University of Michigan, University of Toronto, University of Washington) and currently is Professor of Preventive Medicine at the Keck School of Medicine at the University of Southern California.
+During the same period, Dr. Hu also provided service in various leadership capacities for the International Physicians for the Prevention of War, Physicians for Human Rights, the U.S. National Institute for Environmental Health Sciences, and the Marilyn Brachmann Hoffman Foundation.
+He currently serves on the Board of Pure Earth, Wellness Equity Alliance, and the Research Council of the Public Health Foundation of India.

 Early life and education

 Hu was born to Chinese immigrant parents.
-His mother grew up in Europe as the daughter of a Chinese diplomat.
-His father worked as an engineer and encouraged Howard to pursue medicine although his "first love was English literature."
+His mother, nee Mei-Ling (Mabel) Liang, grew up in Europe as the daughter of Lone Liang, a Chinese diplomat who served as chargé d'affaires in Berlin, Minister to Czechoslovakia, a delegate to the League of Nations, Minister to Rumania and Switzerland and Ambassador to Czechoslovakia.
+His father, Hung-Yung (Henry) Hu, grew up in Shanghai, received his Masters in Civil Engineering at Harvard, and worked for American Electric Power, a utility company.
+Henry encouraged Howard to pursue medicine although his "first love was English literature."
 Hu's interest in environmental and occupational health was sparked at an early age after he was exposed to asbestos while working as a torch burner at a shipyard.

 Hu attended Brown University where he studied Biology and graduated with a B.Sc. in 1976.
-He completed his M.D. at Albert Einstein College of Medicine and his M.P.H at the Harvard School of Public Health, both in 1980.
-He subsequently completed an M.Sc. and Ph.D. in epidemiology at Harvard in 1986 and 1990, respectively.
+He completed his M.D. at Albert Einstein College of Medicine and his M.P.H at the Harvard School of Public Health, both in 1982.
+He subsequently completed an M.Sc. and Sc.D. in epidemiology at Harvard in 1986 and 1990, respectively.